Zora Cross: Work

-In 1916 Cross submitted her first novel, on an Aboriginal theme but the publisher refused to publish this work.
+In 1916, Cross submitted her first novel, on an Aboriginal theme but the publisher refused to publish this work.
 That same year a book of poems, A Song of Mother Love, was published.

-In 1917 Cross published Songs of Love and Life, some of which had already appeared in The Bulletin, which was highly influential in Australian culture and politics until after the First World War, and was then noted for its nationalist, pro-labour, and pro-republican writing.
+In 1917, Cross publishedSongs of Love and Life, some of which had already appeared in The Bulletin, which was highly influential in Australian culture and politics until after the First World War, and was then noted for its nationalist, pro-labour, and pro-republican, writing.
 This book and her book of similar poems, The Lilt of Life in 1918, both published by Angus & Robertson, were an expression of her love for David McKee Wright.
 Songs of Love and Life attracted widespread attention because of its erotic content and sold out in three days.

-In 1918 Cross wrote the children's verse The City of Riddle-mee-ree (1918), illustrated by Olive Crane, and then the more sombre Elegy on an Australian Schoolboy (1921), in memory of her 19-year-old soldier brother, John Skyring Cross.
+In 1918, Cross wrote the children's verse The City of Riddle-mee-ree (1918), illustrated by Olive Crane, and then the more sombre Elegy on an Australian Schoolboy (1921), in memory of her 19-year-old soldier brother, John Skyring Cross.

 Her 1924 book Daughters of the Seven Mile illustrated her awareness of developing social and economic stresses in Australia.

 Cross wrote on subjects controversial at the time such as sex, childbirth, Aboriginal communities and the effects of war on women who are left behind.

 As "Bernice May", "Rosa Carmen" and "Daisy M.", Cross contributed regularly in the 1930s to the Australian Women's Mirror.
 As Bernice May she wrote a significant series of interviews with contemporary Australian women writers.

-In later years she drew on a lifetime interest in Ancient Rome and Julius Caesar.
+In later years, Cross drew on a lifetime interest in Ancient Rome and Julius Caesar.
 Her novel The Victor was serialised in the Sydney Morning Herald in 1933 and received favourable reviews.

-Throughout her life Zora supported herself and her children by acting, teaching and as a freelance journalist.
-The Commonwealth Literary Fund, (precursor to the Australia Council for the Arts) prompted by the Fellowship of Australian Writers, awarded her a pension.
+Throughout her life, Cross supported herself and her children by acting, teaching and as a freelance journalist.
+The Commonwealth Literary Fund (precursor to the Australia Council for the Arts), prompted by the Fellowship of Australian Writers, awarded her a pension.